 Getting red fall leaves takes some pre-planning.
 While many trees have a successive color display that ends up red, having red leaves the entire season only happens to a few species.
 Graduated color displays are often some of the best, however, and if the ultimate result is some form of ruby, crimson, or burgundy, then it was worth the wait.

 Some of the best trees for graduated displays that finalize in a red hue might be Downy serviceberry, blackgum, persimmon, and sassafras.
 The hues and tones of red vary from species to species.
 ‘Raywood’ ash has been described as having claret-colored foliage while ‘Eddies White Wonder’ dogwood has been labeled strawberry red.
 Each tone in the family has a delicious difference while still screaming ‘red.’

 In fall, as a tree begins to go dormant, the supply of chlorophyll running through the tree and its leaves begins to be blocked off.
 The lack of chlorophyll causes color changes in the leaves.
 Chlorophyll masks the other colors in the leaf and is usually the predominant color seen visually.
 When the green is not present, the other colors shine through.

 Red fall leaves are caused by a pigment called anthocyanin, which also causes purple hues.
-These anthocyanins are produced by sugars trapped in leaves in fall.
+These anthocyanins are produced by sugars trapped in leaves in the fall.
 Unlike the other main plant pigments, anthocyanins are not present in most plants during the growing season.
 This can be confusing until you focus on the word “most.”

-Red maples and several other plants have naturally occurring anthocyanins and red colored tree leaves at any time of the year.
+Red maples and several other plants have naturally occurring anthocyanins and red-colored tree leaves at any time of the year.

 Trees That Turn Red in Autumn

-Each one of these will produce an amazing red fall spectacle while providing other types of seasonal beauty year round.
+Each one of these will produce an amazing red fall spectacle while providing other types of seasonal beauty year-round.